danielochuba/dev-portfolio/README.md

 # 📖 [Portfolio: Daniel Ochuba] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Portfolio: Daniel Ochuba]** is the first project of the Microverse Program, Which is the portfolio project, The enhanced mobile and Desktop version.
+This Is my portfolio website where I showcase works, project, and social contacts, I equally wrote a brief description about myself.

-## 🛠 Built With <a name="built-with"> HTML, CSS</a>
+## 🛠 Built With <a name="built-with"> HTML, CSS, JavaScript</a>

 ### Tech Stack <a name="tech-stack"></a>